 Note: If your dachshund has kidney disease, please be aware that pumpkin and pumpkin seeds are very high in potassium and phosphorous.
 Please consult your vet before adding pumpkin or pumpkin seeds to your dog’s diet.

 Digestive System Regularity

-If your dachshund is having any issues with regularity (normal amount of daily poo) give them a dose of pumpkin to work things out.
+If your dachshund is having any issues with constipation, give them a dose of pumpkin to work things out.
 Pumpkin provides a good amount of fiber to help your dog go potty with ease.

-As a dachshund parent, it is crucial to help your doxie maintain a lower body weight in order to keep them healthy.
+As a dachshund parent, it is crucial to help your pup maintain a healthy body weight.

-The high amount of fiber and nutrients found in pumpkin can help your dachshund stay regular and keep those extra fatty pounds off their delicate backs.
+Adding some pumpkin puree to your doxie’s food once in a while can help your dog feel fuller longer.
+The high amount of fiber and nutrients found in pumpkin puree can help your dachshund stay regular and keep those extra fatty pounds off.